cowrie/docker-cowrie/README.md

 # Configuring Cowrie in Docker

 Cowrie in Docker can be configured using environment variables.
-The variable should have the section name in capitals, followed by the stanza in capitals.
-An example is below to enable telnet support
+The variable starts with COWRIE_ then has the section name in capitals, followed by the stanza in capitals.
+An example is below to enable telnet support:

 ```
 COWRIE_TELNET_ENABLED=yes
 ```

-Alternatively, Cowrie in Docker can use an 'etc' volume to store configuration data.
-Create ```cowrie.cfg``` inside the etc volume with the following contents to enable telnet in your Cowrie Honeypot in Docker
+Alternatively, Cowrie in Docker can use an `etc` volume to store configuration data.
+Create ```cowrie.cfg``` inside the etc volume with the following contents to enable telnet in your Cowrie Honeypot in Docker:

 ```
 [telnet]